-Three of the four Hilton Honors co-branded credit cards issued by American Express US have just come out with new welcome bonuses that easily… surpass the previous all-time-highs.
+Three of the four Hilton Honors co-branded credit cards issued by American Express US have just come out with new welcome bonuses, which are in the market until July 6, 2022.

 The Amex US Hilton cards represent one of the best ways to diversify your hotel rewards game outside of Marriott Bonvoy, so let’s go over the details of these very attractive signup offers.

 Amex US Hilton Card: 100,000 Points + $100 Statement Credit